KMK-Git/Ubuntu-20.04-CIS-AMI-using-Terraform-and-Ansible/README.md

 ### Using this Repository

 1. Create an IAM User with programmatic access AWS Access Key ID and Secret Access Key.
 Attach [this IAM policy](documentation/IAMPolicy.json) to the user.
+Replace placeholder values like STATE_BUCKET_NAME with actual values.
 2. Create your own copy of the repository on GitHub by cloning or forking.
 3. Set your repository secrets according to the table given at [documentation/SECRETS.md](documentation/SECRETS.md).
 4. Replace [ansible/roles/cisubuntu/default/main.yml](ansible/roles/cisubuntu/default/main.yml) with contents of [ansible/roles/cisubuntu/default/main-example.yml](ansible/roles/cisubuntu/default/main-example.yml).
 Run ansible-vault encrypt to encrypt the modified main.yml file.
 Set the vault password you used as the value of VAULT_PASS GitHub secret.
-5. Push to/merge with main branch of your repository.
+5. Push to your repository.
 6. Run the 'Ubuntu 20.04 CIS AMI Baker' workflow.

 <!-- ROADMAP -->